 Special needs services for children ages birth to 3 years.
 United Way of Reno County supports the following programs: Infant and toddler programs.

 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.
 Their program centers on something called the Girl Scout Leadership Experience—a collection of activities and experiences to earn badges, sell cookies, go on exciting trips, explore the outdoors, do Take Action projects that make a difference, and more.
 They help girls discover their inner strengths and where they fit in the world by addressing issues of self-confidence, healthy media consumption, and how to cope with peer pressure.
 United Way of Reno County supports the following programs: youth development programs in Reno County.

 Hadley Day Care Center provides day care and preschool for children ages 2 weeks - 12 years, with an infant room.
 Preschool curriculum is followed in each unit.
 United Way of Reno County supports the following programs: daycare and preschool programs.

-Childcare scholarships are available to help young parents have affordable day care while attending college at HCC.
-United Way of Reno County supports the following programs: HCC child care scholarships.
+Childcare is available to help young parents or employees working at USD308 have affordable day care.
+United Way of Reno County supports the USD308 Childcare Center.